 How to Know If a Plant Is Attacked By Mexican Bean Beetles

 They skeletonize foliage from plants like beans, pea, beet and tomato.

 If they are small in number, handpicking them is your best option because you won’t have to use any pesticides that may kill the beneficial insects in the garden.
 Simply pick them up wearing gloves and drop them in soapy water to kill them.

-Another way to keep these beetles away is to cover the plants with row covers.
+Another way to get rid of mexican bean beetles is to cover the plants with row covers.
 These covers ensure that the plants get adequate light and moisture and the beetles can’t find any way to penetrate into the plants, eat leaves or cause damage.
 However, the process of covering them takes great precaution, regular maintenance and a lot of hard work, which most gardeners aren’t willing to do.

 Make sure to clear your garden of all the things that may invite these beetles such as dirt, debris, and pots.
 These beetles love to take shelter under or inside these things and to make your garden their home.

 If the quantity of these beetles is too much and you are not able to control them from any of the above methods, then using chemicals is also an option.
 Spinosad and hot pepper wax are two things that can be used to eliminate these beetles and free your garden from their presence.

 These were the 25 of the most common pests found in a garden.

 The key to pest control lies in keeping your garden neat and tidy at all times, reducing moisture, using ways to block the pests from entering your garden, and getting rid of them before they grow in number.
 With a little extra caution and vigilance, you will be enjoying a bountiful, pest-free harvest in no time.

 Before we wrap this up, You should check out this DIY spray that can kill many of the pests mentioned in this article: